Wifsimster/bmp180-mqtt/README.md

 *
 ## Principle

-1. Start a MQTT client then try to connect to a MQTT broker
+1. Start a MQTT client and then try to connect to a MQTT broker
 2. If temperature or pression change value, publish data to broker

 ## Scheme